microsoft/Trieste/samples/infix/beyond-infix.md

 It took multiple attempts and fuzzing-generated counter-examples to reach the conditional we present here.
 Fortunately, the well-formedness checks helped the fuzzing process by flagging mistakes which lead to unexpected AST shapes.

-**Danger:**
+> [!CAUTION]
-notice that grouping ranges of tokens using `m.seq` will always allow a trailing separator, such as a trailing comma in our case.
+> Notice that grouping ranges of tokens using `m.seq` will always allow a trailing separator, such as a trailing comma in our case.
-This is a feature given our tuple design, but it can have unexpected consequences for other use cases.
+> This is a feature given our tuple design, but it can have unexpected consequences for other use cases.
-For example, the Infix language allows trailing `=` in assignments: `x = 1 =;` is equivalent to `x = 1;` because assignments are also implemented using `m.seq`.
+> For example, the Infix language allows trailing `=` in assignments: `x = 1 =;` is equivalent to `x = 1;` because assignments are also implemented using `m.seq`.
-As we did above, it might be possible to avoid these undesirable semantics with extra conditionals, but the more of those conditionals live in the parser, the more it may benefit readability and analyzability to express those semantics as passes and rules instead.
+> As we did above, it might be possible to avoid these undesirable semantics with extra conditionals, but the more of those conditionals live in the parser, the more it may benefit readability and analyzability to express those semantics as passes and rules instead.

 Once we have our parser tuples in our AST, we can extract them using rewrite rules.
 Here are our commented rewrite rules from the `expressions` pass: